 People appreciate that we were thinking outside the box when developing a business that offers personal, financial, and professional satisfaction.

-What’s a typical day or week in the life like for you?
+What’s a typical day or week in your life look like?

 Our typical week includes overseeing the many departments within our organization, including: